Spanish yields rise as Madrid tests demand for inflation-tied debt

 GERMAN DATA SUPPORTS QE BETS

-The QE speculation supported demand for both lower-rated and core debt despite the latter's ultra-low yields.
+Some in the market said the QE speculation, bolstered by the this week's signs of further economic deterioration in the currency bloc, were supporting demand for both lower-rated and core debt despite the latter's ultra-low yields.

-German 10-year yields, the benchmark for euro zone borrowing costs, fell after the German data, nearing record lows of 0.867 percent hit in August before reversing to trade 2 bps up at 0.92 percent.
+German 10-year yields, the benchmark for euro zone borrowing costs, were 1 basis point lower at 0.89 percent, just above a record low of 0.867 percent hit in August.

 "The net read (of the data) is stagnation and possibly a recession.
 This overlays the more bleak data across much of Europe and is one factor why we think that it is still only a matter of time before the ECB is forced into sovereign QE," RBS strategists said in a note.

-"As such we remain long core and periphery."
-(Editing by Mark Trevelyan)
+"As such we remain long core and periphery." (editing by John Stonestreet)

 NEW YORK, March 17 Health Savings Accounts feature prominently in the new healthcare bill being considered by the U.S. House of Representatives, with a variety of changes in store.